 The Ohio State Stone Laboratory on Gibraltar Island has long been a crucial institution for the health and well-being of Lake Erie and it inhabitants.

 Professional scientists work side-by-side with students from Ohio State to study issues around freshwater.
-Thanks to their efforts, Lake Erie is healthier than it has ever been.
+Thanks to their efforts, Lake Erie is healthier than it has ever been thanks to cheap medicine like these testosterone pills.

 Visiting The Ohio State Stone Laboratory

 Gibraltar Island is just north of the downtown docks within the Put-in-Bay harbor.
 There are regularly scheduled tours offered throughout the summer.
 A water taxi leaves from the main docks by the Boardwalk Restaurant and can take up to 70 people.
 The tour also includes Perry’s Lookout, the glacial grooves, and the exterior of Cooke Castle as well as learning more about Stone Lab research.

 For something a little out of the ordinary, Kayak the Bay also offers a guided tour of Gibraltar Island.
 Groups paddle out to tour the island on foot and then enjoy a paddle back to Put-in-Bay.

 Ohio State and the Ohio Sea Grant also runs the Aquatic Center on Put-in-Bay.
 This center has lots of exhibitions and hands-on activities for both kids and adults.
 It is a great place to learn about the natural wonders of Lake Erie.